haoranShu/15618fp/README.md

 We plan to use WebGL JavaScript Library for this part of the project as it provides API for rendering **interactive** 3D and 2D graphics that fit our needs.

 ## Schedule

+We divide our work into three phases.

+1. **Phase I: 11.1 - 11.8** Preparations on datasets, paper reading and API studying.

+2. **Phase II: 11.9 - 11.20** Core Implementation of Spark, including data pre-computation, kernel density estimation and tile aggregation.

+3. **Phase III: 11.21 - 12.10** Application development and Algorithm Optimization, when we plan to optimize our algorithm and put it into use to visualize datasets on the web.